istupakov/onnx-asr/README.md

 > [!IMPORTANT]
 > Some long-ago converted `onnx-community` models have a broken `fp16` precision version.

-> [!IMPORTANT]
-> Canary models do not work with the CoreML provider.

 Example with `soundfile`:
 ```py
 import onnx_asr